 4. Get the tone right

-While that sounds like it may make for a difficult task in writing your CV, in reality it’s not so difficult.
-The important thing is to focus on your skills and history, avoid using adjectives when describing yourself, and let your experience speak for itself.
+When it comes to writing your resume, the important thing is to focus on your skills, avoid using adjectives when describing yourself, and let your experience speak for itself.

 A great way to connect with Australian employers and set an informal but professional tone in your CV is through the inclusion of an executive summary.
-Begin your CV (after your name and contact details) with a very brief statement outlining who you are, what you have to offer and what you’re looking for (think 30-second elevator pitch).
-You can follow that with a brief list of some core competencies or specialist fields of knowledge, like this example CV does here.
+Located after your contact details on your CV, it is a statement outlining who you are, what you have to offer and what you’re looking for (think 30-second elevator pitch).
+You can follow that with a brief list of some core competencies or specialist fields of knowledge.

 5. References with phone numbers are important and local ones are even better

-In Australia, employers and recruiters typically do call your references.
-It’s important that they can speak to someone on the phone, and that can be hard if your references are all from overseas.
+In Australia, employers and recruiters usually call your references.
+It’s important that they can speak to someone on the phone, and that can be hard if your references are overseas.
 The more local references you can get, the better, even if it’s related to volunteer work or an internship.

 6. An Australian address is a must

 Australian employers want to know you’re already here and committed, so they will pay attention to your contact address and see if it’s local.
-It’s very hard to get work from overseas without an Australian address, or the ability to show up for an in-person interview.
-If you don’t have a permanent postal address in Australia, you can use the address of your university accommodation, or a friend.
+It’s very hard to get work without an Australian address, or not being able to show up for an in-person interview (although today many interviews are conducted online).
+If you don’t have a permanent postal address in Australia, you can use the address of your university accommodation.

 7. Are you including unnecessary personal details?

-In Australia, it’s illegal for employers to ask you about age, marital status, religion, sexual orientation and nationality.
+In Australia, it’s illegal for employers to ask you about by your age, gender, marital status, religion, sexual orientation and nationality.
 Make sure you keep your personal information to just your name and contact details.
-Save that space on your CV for something your employer actually wants to know!

 Are you considering studying and working in Australia?